widdowquinn/pyani/CONTRIBUTING.md

 When you submit a pull request on GitHub, automated tests will be run, and results reported on the pull request. **All tests must pass before a pull request will be merged.**

-We currently use [TravisCI](https://travis-ci.org/widdowquinn/pyani) to run tests.
-The configuration file can be foudn in the repository as `.travis.yml`
+We currently use [CircleCI](https://circleci.com/gh/widdowquinn/pyani) to run tests.
+The configuration file can be found in the repository as `.circleci/config.yml`.

+Currently, `pyani` is tested under Python 3.6 and 3.7, and coverage is reported at [`CodeCov`](https://codecov.io/gh/widdowquinn/pyani/branch/development).

 ## Versioning